heathermiller/dist-prog-book/chapter/9/streaming.md

 ```

-The above example code shows how to apply a trigger that repeatedly fires on one-minute period.
+The above example code shows how to apply a trigger that repeatedly fires on one-minute period, where PCollection can be viewed as the data stream abstraction in *Google Dataflow*.
 The *accumulating* mode is also specified so that the *Sum* can be refined overtime.

 *Google Dataflow* also relies on MillWheel{% cite akidau2013millwheel --file streaming %} as the underlying execution engine to achieve exactly-once-delivery of the tuples.
 MillWheel is a framework for building low-latency data-processing applications used at Google.
 It achieves exactly-once-delivery by first checking the incoming record and discard duplicated ones, then pending the productions (i.e., produce records to any stream) until the senders are acknowledges, only then the pending productions are sent.